SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_spectroscopy_as7265x/README.md

 1. Create an "Empty C Project" for the "BGM220 Explorer Kit Board" using Simplicity Studio v5.
 Use the default project settings.

-2. Copy the file [app.c](https://github.com/SiliconLabs/third_party_hw_drivers_extension/tree/master/app/example/sparkfun_spectroscopy_as7265x) (overwriting existing file), into the project root folder.
+2. Copy the file `app/example/sparkfun_spectroscopy_as7265x/app.c` into the project root folder (overwriting the existing file).

 3. Install the software components: